Evaluating LLM Reasoning Beyond Correctness and CoT: Abstract

 \section{Abstract}

 What does it truly mean for a language model to “reason”?
-Most current evaluations and benchmarks reward models' correct standalone answers—but correctness alone reveals little about the process that produced them.
-In this work, we explore a different perspective: reasoning is not a static chain of steps, but a dynamic trajectory where ideas interact, clash, and evolve into deeper insights.
-To capture this dynamic, we draw on a well-established philosophical tradition: \textit{dialectics}, where reasoning unfolds through thesis, antithesis, and synthesis.
-Building on this, we present SIEV, a structured framework that evaluates reasoning of LLMs through dialectics.
-Unlike conventional evaluations, SIEV assesses not only the conclusion a model reaches, but how it gets there: its ability to resolve tension, integrate distinct ideas, and synthesize higher-order reasoning.
-This lens uncovers significant reasoning gaps in state-of-the-art models even under saturated benchmarks like GSM and MMLU.
-For instance, GPT-5-chat, a recent model, loses over 40 points (out of 100) when evaluated with SIEV on GSM.
-Our findings highlight that adopting a process-oriented, philosophically grounded approach enables a deeper, more rigorous, and more discriminative assessment of LLM reasoning.
+Current evaluations reward models’ correct standalone answers—but correctness alone reveals little about the process that produced them.
+We argue that reasoning should be understood not as a static chain of steps but as a dynamic trajectory in which ideas interact, clash, and evolve into integrated insights.
+Building on the philosophical tradition of \emph{dialectics}, we introduce \emph{SIEV}, a structured evaluation framework that assesses reasoning through explicit thesis–antithesis–synthesis interactions.
+SIEV produces interpretable trajectories that highlight key properties of reasoning—robustness to challenge, adaptability under conflict, and synthesis across competing viewpoints—dimensions that conventional correctness-based metrics cannot capture.
+Empirical results on GSM and MMLU demonstrate substantial gaps in the reasoning abilities of state-of-the-art models: for example, GPT‑5‑chat loses more than 40 points (out of 100) on GSM when evaluated through SIEV’s process-oriented lens.
+By shifting focus from \emph{what} answer a model gives to \emph{how} it arrives there, SIEV enables a more transparent and principled distinction between structured reasoning and surface-level pattern generation offering a clearer foundation for assessing and understanding the reasoning capabilities of LLMs.